kwilkins/dnd/5e-reference-doc.md

 While carrying or dragging an ally, enemies have advantage on attacks against you.

 #### Knocking Aside Shields
 As an action, you can use a melee weapon that deals bludgeoning damage with damage dice of d6 or greater to try to knock away a foe’s shield.
 Declare your intention to use this special attack before rolling.
-If you successfully hit your target, they’re AC will be considered to have no shield bonus until their next turn.
+If you successfully hit your target, their AC will be considered to have no shield bonus until their next turn.

 #### Readying the Attack Action with Multiattack
 When you ready your action for an attack, you can take all the attacks you’re normally entitled to for a normal attack action.
 If you would like to split your attacks up, you must specify targets when readying the action.
 If they are no longer available to attack or out of your range you lose those attacks.